From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: In-context learning can arise by modeling co-occurrence via CBOW

-We investigate ICL in single-relationship tasks that take the form of $c_{i_1} d_{i_1} \cdots c_{i_{\ell}} d_{i_{\ell}} c_{i_{\ell+1}}$, where $(c_i, d_i)$'s denote known pairings such as countries and their capital cities; there is only one type of relationship between $c_i$ and $d_i$.
+We investigate ICL in single-relationship word analogy tasks, where the training data contains only one type of relationship between frequently co-occurring word pairs.
+This task takes the form of $c_{i_1} d_{i_1} \cdots c_{i_{\ell}} d_{i_{\ell}} c_{i_{\ell+1}}$, where $(c_i, d_i)$ pair represents a frequent co-occurrence, such as a country and its capital city.
 The vocabulary consists of $c_{1:K}, d_{1:K}, r_{1:L}$, where $r_i's$ represent other words (e.g., stop words).
 We first introduce Theorem \ref{prop:icl-cbow}, which states that ICL can arise if each sentence consists of exactly one $(c_i, d_i)$ pair, as long as the number of in-context examples ($\ell$) is not too large.
-To simplify calculations, we replace the cross-entropy loss with the squared loss.
-This involves removing the softmax activation and comparing the outputs against the one-hot encoding of the target words.
-The proof of Theorem \ref{prop:icl-cbow} is in Appendix \ref{app:proof-1}.
+To simplify calculations, we replace the cross-entropy loss with squared loss by removing the softmax activation and comparing outputs against the one-hot encoding of target words.
+The proof is in Appendix \ref{app:proof-1}.